PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 * **Pilot** is a transient agent to execute a tailored workload (= a job: to be explained in a following section) on a worker node, reporting periodically various metrics to the PanDA server throughout its lifetime.

-* **Harvester** provisions the Pilot on resources using the relevant communication protocol for each resource provider and communicates with PanDA server on behalf of Pilot if necessary.
+* **Harvester** provisions the Pilot on resources using the relevant communication protocol for each resource provider and communicates with PanDA server on behalf of the Pilot if necessary.

-* **PanDA monitor** is a web-based monitoring and browsing that provides a common interface to PanDA for users and system administrators.
+* **PanDA monitor** is a web-based monitoring of tasks and jobs processed by PanDA, providing a common interface for end users, central operations team and remote site administrators.

-JEDI and the PanDA server share the central database for workload management.
+JEDI and the PanDA server share the central database to record the status of tasks and jobs.
-PanDA monitor has only read access to the central database, while Harvester uses its own database, which is either central or local depending on its deployment model.
+PanDA monitor reads this central database to offer the different views.
+Harvester uses its own more lightweight and more transient database, which can be either central or local depending on the deployment model.
 PanDA components and database are explained in :doc:`System Architecture </architecture/architecture>` and :doc:`Database </database/database>` pages, respectively.